two-hundred/celerity-docs/docs/applications/resources/celerity-secrets.md

 ## Annotations

 There are no annotations required for linking other resources to a `celerity/secrets` resource or modifying the behaviour of a secret store resource.

-`linkSelector.byLabel` can be used to target configuration resources for specific handlers based on their labels.
+`linkSelector.byLabel` can be used to target secret stores from other resource types.

 ## Outputs